 When a parent is unemployed or underemployed (meaning they have the potential to make more), the court can impute (assign) a potential monthly gross income to the parent.
 Nevada law provides a long list of considerations for calculating potential income, including the local job market, local earnings levels, and the parent's:

-Nevada's child support laws and schedule recently changed, and are subject to change depending on various factors.
-Under the current (2022) schedule, the base child support obligation depends on the number of children to be supported and the monthly gross income of the obligor.
+Under Nevada's current (2023) child support schedule, the base child support obligation depends on the number of children to be supported and the monthly gross income of the obligor.

 For one child, the parent will pay: